 This year, the NCUA will begin using a new tool to help our examiners assess a credit union’s level of cybersecurity preparedness.
 Called the Automated Cybersecurity Examination Tool, it provides us with a repeatable, measurable and transparent process that improves and standardizes our supervision related to cybersecurity in all federally insured credit unions.

-Developed in 2017, the Automated Cybersecurity Examination Tool mirrors the FFIEC’s Cybersecurity Assessment Tool (opens new window) developed for voluntary use by banks and credit unions.
+Developed in 2017, the Automated Cybersecurity Examination Tool mirrors the FFIEC’s Cybersecurity Assessment Tool (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) developed for voluntary use by banks and credit unions.
 Just like the FFIEC’s Tool, our Automated Cybersecurity Examination Tool consists of two parts: the Inherent Risk Profile and the Cybersecurity Maturity level.

 The Inherent Risk Profile in the tool helps determine a credit union’s exposure to risk by identifying the type, volume, and complexity of the institution’s operations.
 The Cybersecurity Maturity portion of the tool is designed to help us measure a credit union’s level of risk and corresponding controls.
 The levels range from baseline to innovative.